 MARGRAD Frequently Asked Questions:

-- If I attended a maritime academy and meet the degree and/or license requirements, but I am currently enlisted in the Coast Guard, and/or I graduated several years ago, may I still apply to be an officer through the MARGRAD program?
+If I attended a maritime academy and meet the degree and/or credential requirements, but I am currently enlisted in the Coast Guard, and/or I graduated several years ago, may I still apply to be an officer through the MARGRAD program?

 - Yes, presuming that you have met all other eligibility criteria

 Could a MARGRAD applicant also qualify for the DCSS program?

 - Yes; if you have been a participating member of the corps of cadets.
 However, depending on the fiscal year and service needs in question, it may not be of any benefit to that applicant to apply to both programs.
 Before applying, your recruiter should check with the CGRC Officer Programs staff.